flutter/website/src/cookbook/design/drawer.md

 This example shows a [`Drawer`][] as it is used within a [`Scaffold`][] widget.
 The [`Drawer`][] has three [`ListTile`][] items.
-The `_onItemTapped` function changes the selected item's index and displays the corresponding text in the center of the Scaffold.
+The `_onItemTapped` function changes the selected item's index and displays the corresponding text in the center of the `Scaffold`.

 {{site.alert.note}}
-  For more information on implementing navigation, see the [Navigation][] section of the cookbook.
+  For more information on implementing navigation, check out the [Navigation][] section of the cookbook.
 {{site.alert.end}}

 <?code-excerpt "lib/main.dart"?>